Throughput Optimization in Multi-Channel Cognitive Radios with Hard Deadline Constraints: Numerical Results

+Studying the system performance under low average channel gain is essential.
+A low average channel gain represents a SU's channel being in a permanent deep fade or if there is a relatively high interference level at the secondary receiver.
+Fig. \ref{Overlay_Fig4_Optimum_Threshold} shows $\gammathst{i}$ versus the $\bar{\gamma}$.
+At low $\bar{\gamma}$, the throughput is expected to be small, hence $\gammathst{i}$ is close to its minimum value $\lambdapst$ so that even if $\gamma_i$ is relatively small, $i$ should not be skipped.
+In other words, at low average channel gain, the expected throughput is small, thus a relatively low instantaneous gain will be satisfactory for stopping at channel $i$.
+While when the average channel gain increases, $\gammathst{i}$ should increase so that only high instantaneous gains should lead to stopping at channel $i$.
+In both cases, high and low $\bar{\gamma}$ there still is a trade-off between choosing a high versus a low value of $\gammathst{i}$.

 The sensing channel (i.e. the channel between the PT and ST over which the ST overhears the PT activity) is modeled as AWGN with unit variance.
-The distributions of the energy detector output $z$ under the free and busy hypotheses are the Chi-square and a Noncentral Chi-square distributions given by
+The distributions of the energy detector output $z$ (average energy of N samples sampled from this sensing channel) under the free and busy hypotheses are the Chi-square and a Noncentral Chi-square distributions given by

 where $\sigma^2$, which is set to $1$, is the variance of the Gaussian noise of the energy detector, $\cal E$ is the amount of energy received by the ST due to the activity of the PT and is taken as ${\cal E}=2\sigma^2$ throughout the simulations, while $\Ibessel{i}(x)$ is the modified Bessel function of the first kind and $i$th order, and $N=10$.